Terms Used In Iowa Code 542B.14

 b.
 As a professional land surveyor:

-(1) (a) Graduation from a course of two years or more in mathematics, physical sciences, mapping and surveying, or engineering in a school or college and six years of practical experience, all of which, in the opinion of the board, will properly prepare the applicant for the examination in fundamental land surveying subjects.
+(1) Graduation from a college course of two years or more, which shall include mathematics, basic science courses, and practical experience, all of which, in the opinion of the board, will properly prepare the applicant for the examination in fundamental land surveying subjects.

 (2) Successfully passing an examination in fundamental land surveying subjects which is designed to show the knowledge of general land surveying principles.